4d/docs/website/translated_docs/es/ViewPro/method-list.md

 In *vpAreaName*, pass the name of the 4D View Pro area.
 If you pass a name that does not exist, an error is returned.

-Pass the total number of columns in the *columnCount* parameter. *columnCount* must be greater than 0.
+Pass the total number of columns in the *columnCount* parameter. *columnCount* debe ser mayor que 0.

 In the optional *sheet* parameter, you can designate a specific spreadsheet where the *columnCount* will be applied (counting begins at 0).
-If omitted, the current spreadsheet is used by default.
+Si se omite, se utiliza por defecto la hoja de cálculo actual.
 You can explicitly select the current spreadsheet with the following constant:

 * `vk current sheet`